samroman3/ios-unit-1-review-lab/README.md

 House Lannister - A Lannister always pays his debts
 ```

 b.
-Move that function to inside the enum as a method
+Move that function to inside the enum as a method - DONE

-## Question 9
+## Question 9- done

 What are the contents of `library1` and `library2`?
 Explain why.